 Maine Fiber Frolic Workshops

 Add some color to your life!
-Get hooked on a new skill!
-Weave a special fiber story for yourself!
+Learn about Healthy Knitting or How to Buy a Raw Fleece!
 Whichever workshop(s) you choose, you’ll have fun learning with wonderfully talented fiber artists at this year’s Maine Fiber Frolic!

 Important Notes:

-All workshop participants must register online by May 29 (DEADLINE extended!) to allow Instructors time to prepare enough materials for all and so that prepayments can be recorded.
+All workshop participants must register online by May 23 to allow Instructors time to prepare enough materials for all and so that prepayments can be recorded.

 Online registration payment includes workshop cost only.
 Any materials fee will be paid by cash or check directly to the instructor at the workshop.